What shareholders can do to beat the market with Lyell Immunopharma Inc. (LYEL) stock - The Dwinnex

 Ratios:

-To gain a deeper understanding of LYEL’s stock, we examine its different ratios.
+For a deeper understanding of Lyell Immunopharma Inc.’s stock, let’s take a closer look at its various ratios.
 For the most recent quarter (mrq), Quick Ratio is recorded 13.30 and its Current Ratio is at 13.30.
 In the meantime, Its Debt-to-Equity ratio is 0.00 whereas as Long-Term Debt/Eq ratio is at 0.00.

 Upgrades & Downgrades